xkalet07/cml_wd_telcosense/README.md

 - weight initialisation with Xavier: 2% TP and LR improvement, 4% FP decrease.
 - sample size: Higher sample size, slightly higher TP, but more overfitting.
 Under 30 lower performance.
 Ideal 60.
 - Standardization: +3% better TP results with mean-max standardization
+- Weight_decay: using 1e-4 weight decay in optimizer, enhances TP+1% lowers testloss to 1.6 and lowers FP
+- convolutional filters best performing [24,48,96,192], less layers or constant layer sizes lead to worse performance.
+But using [16, 32, 64, 128] lead to -2 % worse TPR witth great decrease of trainloss to 1.45
+- dropout layers in convolutional layers: needs to be low value, same as for FC: dropout=0.001.
+Same TPR=0.86, lower testloss of 1.42

 ## RADOLAN and Pycomlink data